3. HOTEL INFO

 Q. Would you recommend taking a rain coat?

-A. We may have a little rain in Buenos Aires, but you’ll really want that rain coat for Antarctica, so you’ll have it with you anyway.
+A. We may have a little rain in Buenos Aires, but if you are joining us in Antarctica, that’s where you’ll really need a waterproof coat, so you’ll have it with you anyway.

 Q. What kind of shoes should I bring?